cheelan/ngram/README.md

 To Do
 ----
 + Clean up code.
-All of this stuff was written under time pressure, so there are probably some hacky things in there.
+All of this stuff was written under time pressure, so there are probably still some hacky things in there.
 Also, several project-specific features were hastily removed, so there might be some unused variables and such in the present code.
++ Add some code showing how perplexity can detect deceptive hotel reviews
++ Add some code showing how to convert a list of ngram models into an SVM
++ Show some NLTK corpora integration, and maybe part-of-speech tagging